COVID-19 Information for Restaurants in Kill Devil Hills

-One thing that may surprise you is the creativity of the cuisine at Kill Devil Hills restaurants.
+One thing that never ceases to surprise or amaze it is the creativity of the cuisine at Kill Devil Hills restaurants.
 The talented chefs in Kill Devil Hills frequently develop imaginative fusion dishes, sampling international flavors with delicious results.
-You’ll find a great variety of cuisine, like Pacific Rim, Southwestern, Italian and good old Southern home cooking.
-Top it off with specialties like home-brewed beers, fresh-roasted coffees and luscious desserts, and you’ll see why locals tend to eat out a lot too.
+You’ll find a great variety of influences, ranging from Pacific Rim, Southwestern, Italian and good old Southern home cooking.
+Top it off with specialties like local craft beers, fresh-roasted coffees and scrumptious desserts – it’s no wonder that locals like to eat out a lot too.
 If you are curious about what these kitchens are cooking up each day, be sure to check the Nags Head Restaurant Specials page, which covers Kitty Hawk and Kill Devil Hills restaurants too.

-A great fact of Kill Devil Hills restaurants is that most are locally owned and operated.
+One thing that we love about Kill Devil Hills restaurants is how so many of them are locally owned and operated.
 It gives them the ability to capture the area’s influences in the food that they serve, whether that means using seasonal ingredients sourced from the region, offering tried and true Outer Banks dishes or embracing home-style country cuisine.
-A popular move for visitors is to branch out from the familiar chain restaurants they find at home and discover something new.
+A popular move for visitors is to branch out from the familiar chain restaurants they find at home and instead discover something new.
 (If you must have a fast food fix, however, Kill Devil Hills is home to what’s affectionately known as French Fry Alley by the locals.
 It’s the stretch of the Bypass between Mileposts 9 and 11 where several fast food chains are located.)
-We haven’t included them here because everyone is familiar with what they offer.
+We haven’t included them here because you’re already familiar with what they offer.
 Wherever you go in this town, you’ll find that casual attire is perfectly acceptable, even in fine dining establishments.